G-Force (film): Plot

-A special government program, training and deploying highly intelligent rodents as secret agents, is facing abolition from the FBI.
-To save the department, Dr. Ben Kendall, the head of the program, orders an unauthorized mission for the primary field team known as G-Force, consisting three guinea pigs named Darwin, Blaster, and Juarez, a mole named Speckles, and a fly named Mooch.
-The mission is to infiltrate the residence of home electronics magnate Leonard Saber, and acquiring information about a new microchip he has developed.
+A special government program that uses intelligent rodents as secret agents is facing abolition from the FBI.
+To save the department, Ben Kendall, the head of the program, orders an unauthorized mission for the primary field team known as G-Force, consisting of guinea pigs Darwin, Blaster, and Juarez, the mole Speckles, and the fly Mooch.
+The mission is to infiltrate the residence of home electronics magnate Leonard Saber and acquire information about a new microchip he has developed.
 Darwin finds a classified file titled Clusterstorm on Saber's personal computer, containing plans for global extermination, and downloads it to his PDA.
-However, the next day during a briefing with the FBI, the file turns out to be false, which angers Ben's superior, Agent Kip Killian, who shuts down the program.
-He orders the animals' capture, forcing Darwin, Blaster, Juarez, and Speckles to escape and hide in a delivery truck.
+The next day, the file turns out to be false, resulting in Ben's superior Kip Killian shutting down the program.
+He orders the animals' capture, forcing Darwin, Blaster, Juarez, and Speckles to escape and hide in a delivery truck that goes to a pet store.

-The truck goes to a pet store where they are mistaken for ordinary rodents and are locked up in a cage.
-There, they meet Hurley, another guinea pig, Bucky, a cocky hamster, and three mice.
-Determined to finish their mission, each of them forms an escaping plan.
-Blaster and Juarez get themselves sold to a family, while Speckles pretends to be dead to get buried, but is thrown into a garbage truck instead, seemingly crushed to death.
-Darwin escapes with Hurley's help, who becomes convinced that Darwin is his long-lost brother due to their birthmark.
-While Blaster and Juarez escape their new owners, Ben and his assistant, Marcie retrieve Darwin's PDA from the FBI, and discover that it is infected with an extermination virus.
-Saber holds a meeting with his associates, including his prime engineer, the mysterious "Mr. Yanshu", and reports that Clusterstorm will launch in less than 48 hours.
+After being locked up in a cage, the group meets Hurley, another guinea pig, Bucky, a cocky hamster, and three mice.
+Determined to finish their mission, each of them forms an escape plan.
+Blaster and Juarez get themselves sold to a family, while Speckles pretends to be dead to be buried, but is thrown into a garbage truck instead, seemingly crushed to death.
+Darwin escapes with Hurley, who becomes convinced that Darwin is his long-lost brother due to their birthmark.
+While Blaster and Juarez escape their new owners, Ben and his assistant Marcie retrieve Darwin's PDA and discover that it is infected with an extermination virus.
+Saber holds a meeting with his associates, including his prime engineer Mr. Yanshu, and reports that Clusterstorm will launch in less than 48 hours.

-On their way to Ben's house, Darwin and Hurley see a Saberling coffee machine and Darwin decides to investigate it.
-Upon trying to remove its microchip, the coffee machine turns into a violent robot, but they manage to destroy it.
-G-Force reunites at Ben's, but after hearing of what happened to Speckles, Ben reveals to the team that neither of them were genetically engineered as they believed to.
-They were rescued from various places, and Darwin himself was bought from a pet shop just like Hurley told him earlier.
-Despite learning their true origins, the team still has their faith in themselves.
-Deciding to use the infected PDA to shut down the microchips, they go to Saber's mansion in their hamster ball-shaped vehicles, during which they escape from the FBI agents sent by Killian to capture them.
+On their way to Ben's house, Darwin and Hurley see a Saberling coffee machine, and Darwin decides to investigate it.
+Upon trying to remove its microchip, the coffee machine turns into a violent robot, but is destroyed.
+After hearing of what happened to Speckles, Ben reveals to the team that none of them were genetically engineered as they believed.
+They were rescued from various places, and Darwin was bought from a pet shop just like Hurley told him earlier.
+Despite learning their true origins, the team still has faith in themselves and decide to use the infected PDA to shut down the microchips.